boaromayo/Ruinology/README.md

 Details
 -------
 - Rooms are randomly generated, ranging from an 6x6 to 10x10 set of rooms.
+For the prototype version, I plan on doing just the default 8x8 sized maze.
 - Items are also randomly scattered in each room.
 - Starts in a random place on the maze.